|

 "Oh, I'm dying to hear what

 it is," Joshua replied in an ingratiating tone.
-"The ceiling

-fan you wanted me to fix?"
+"The ceiling fan you wanted me to fix?"
+"What about

 "I never did."